seanbreckenridge/HPI/README.md

 - `my.skype` to parse a couple datetimes from the skype GDPR export
 - `my.ipython`, for timestamped python REPL history
 - `my.facebook`, to parse the GDPR export I downloaded from facebook before deleting my account
+- `my.spotify`, to parse the GDPR export from spotify, mostly for songs from my playlists from years ago

 See [here](https://github.com/seanbreckenridge/dotfiles/blob/master/.config/my/my/config/__init__.py) for config.